google/xsecurelock/README.md

   screen saver and spawn the auth child is sent to the auth child (and thus becomes part of the password entry).

+Additionally, command line arguments following a "--" argument will be executed via `execvp` once locking is successful; this can be used to notify a calling process of successful locking.

 # Authentication Modules

 The following authentication modules are included: